Chocobo1/setup-ccache-action/README.md

 ## Github Actions Permissions
 By default, this action will remove previous/stale cache entry which would require `actions: write` permission.
-If you had set the following, then this action don't need any permissions:
+If you use the following configuration, then this action doesn't need any permissions:
 ```yaml
 - name: Setup ccache
   uses: Chocobo1/setup-ccache-action@v1